Resident Evil (2002 video game): Development

 Originally, the developers planned to only upgrade the graphics and tweak the gameplay.
 However, as the game approached completion, Capcom started making more substantial changes.
 For example, the inventory was expanded so that players could carry a standard item like Jill's lockpick, while defense items, which were initially included in the main inventory, were introduced to make the game easier than the original.
+Several new weapons were also added in order to expand the range of approaches to combat.
+Enemies in the game were rebalanced to accommodate for this.
 The developers originally planned to make all enemies invisible but the idea was discarded because it would have made the remake very different from the original game.
-However, they designed the zombies so that they could eventually come back to life after being killed.
+However, they designed the zombies so that they could eventually come back to life after being killed, in the form of more dangerous Crimson Heads.
 The developers added new areas for the player to explore, changed most of the puzzle designs, and included an additional control scheme whereby players move their characters by pressing the R button of the GameCube controller and steer them with the analog stick.
-Another addition is a subplot involving the character Lisa Trevor, which was cut from the original game.
+Another addition is a subplot involving the character Lisa Trevor.
 Instead of using adjectives to describe difficulty levels, Mikami decided to have unique questions so that the player would pick the hard one.
+In a later interview Kobayashi stated that many of these additions and substantial changes were a deliberate effort to attract veteran players.

 Capcom auditioned actors to be used as references by the character designers.
 The faces of the protagonists were based on real people and motion capture was used to animate their models.
 About 60 percent of the character motions were animated based on the captured data, while the rest was created from scratch.
 The developers initially struggled to develop a system for computer graphic animation.
 However, Nintendo provided Capcom with assistance and the problems were eventually solved.
 Capcom also hired new voice actors and rewrote the game's script to make the plot more convincing.
 The game was developed over the course of one year and two months.
 Final development was very intense, as programmers had to work for two straight months with no days off to meet the deadline.
-Resident Evil was released in March 2002 in Japan, April 2002 in North America, and September 2002 in Europe.
+Resident Evil was released in 2002 on March 22 in Japan, April 30 in North America, and September 13 in Europe, and September 20 in Australia.